-The insurance bet is a bet that a lot of inexperienced blackjack player seem to like.
-It is also a bad strategy bet.
+The insurance bet is a bet that a lot of inexperienced blackjack player seems to like.
+It is also a lousy strategy bet.

 If the dealer’s face up card is an ace, the player is offered the option of taking an “insurance” bet of up to half the original wager before the dealer checks the hole card.

 Insurance is a side bet (independent of the main wager) that the dealer has blackjack.
 The insurance bet, though it may seem attractive at first, feeds the fear of the player and has a very high house edge.